inikishev/visualbench/README.md

         self.log("BA identity loss", loss3)

         # log images
-        # make sure to skip (possibly expensive) visualization ocde if performance mode is enabled
+        # make sure to skip (possibly expensive) visualization code if performance mode is enabled
         # which sets `self._make_images=False`
         if self._make_images:

+            # image can be numpy array or torch tensor in (C, H, W), (H, W, C) or (H, W).
-            # to_uint8 normalizes them to and converts to uint8 data type
+            # to_uint8 normalizes them to (0, 255) and converts to uint8 data type
-            # or you can do that manually if you want but then logged images must be uin8
+            # or you can do that manually if you want but then logged images must be uint8
             self.log_image(name='inverse', image=self.inverse_hat, to_uint8=True)
             self.log_image(name='AB', image=AB, to_uint8=True)
             self.log_image(name='BA', image=BA, to_uint8=True)